swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 Now that Fluent Bit ships logs to the storage bucket and the Evidently UI service reads from a storage-bucket-backed workspace, create the script that connects the two.
+This script is the cloud counterpart to `src/monitor_drift.py` from the previous chapter.
 It downloads the latest logs from the storage bucket, pulls the reference dataset from the DVC remote, generates an Evidently snapshot, and pushes it to the workspace.

 #### Update `requirements.txt`